Phase diagram of rotating Bose-Einstein condensates trapped in power-law and hard-wall potentials: Structure of the phase diagram and comparison between the anharmonic and the hard-wall potentials

 For ($p = 2$ and $\lambda = 0.05$), and for ($p=2$ and $\lambda = 0.08$), then $q = 9$.
 In these cases, the multiply-quantized vortex state $\psi_{16}^{\rm LLL}$ splits to the triplet of states $(\psi_7^{\rm LLL}, \psi_{16}^{\rm LLL}, \psi_{25}^{\rm LLL})$.
 Here we have a multiply-quantized vortex state with multiplicity equal to seven at the center of the trap.
 Another nine singly-quantized vortices are closer to the trap center, while the rest nine are further away.
 Figure 2 shows the density and the phase of the order parameter for $\psi_{16}^{\rm LLL}$ and for the triplet $(\psi_7^{\rm LLL}, \psi_{16}^{\rm LLL},\psi_{25}^{\rm LLL})$.

 In Fig.\,3 we fix $\lambda$ to the value 0.001 and consider two different values of $p = 3$ (higher) and $p=4$ (lower).
-Again, the slope of the straight lines is negative, and becomes more negative with increasing $m_0$.
-Also, the spacing (for $g=0$) between successive straight lines increases, as both $m_0$ and $p$ increase, in agreement with Eq.\,(\ref{rvsom11}).
+Again, the slope of the solid (red) lines is negative, and becomes more negative with increasing $m_0$.
+Also, the spacing (for $g=0$) between successive lines increases, as both $m_0$ and $p$ increase, in agreement with Eq.\,(\ref{rvsom11}).

 For ($p = 3$ and $\lambda = 0.001$), $q = 10$ and therefore the state $\psi_{16}$ is unstable against $(\psi_6^{\rm LLL}, \psi_{16}^{\rm LLL}, \psi_{26}^{\rm LLL})$.
 In the mixed state we have a multiply-quantized vortex state with a multiplicity equal to six at the center of the trap.
 Another ten singly-quantized vortices are closer to the trap center, while the rest ten (singly-quantized) vortices are further away.
 Figure 4 shows the density and the phase of the corresponding order parameter.